 2. Turn off the Heat Source

-Your first instinct may be to move the pot that is on fire to a different part of your kitchen, such as the sink, but this could end up splashing the oil on yourself or throughout your kitchen.
+Your first instinct may be to move the pot or pan that is on fire to a different part of your kitchen, such as the sink, but this could end up splashing the oil on yourself or throughout your kitchen.
 It is best to turn off the heat source immediately and keep the pot where it is.

-3. Use a Metal Lid to Cover the Pot
+3. Use a Metal Lid to Cover the Pot or Pan

-4. Use Fire Extinguisher
+4. Use a Fire Extinguisher

 An efficient way to successfully put out a grease fire is by using a fire extinguisher.
 Fire extinguishers should be stored on every level of the home, especially in the kitchen.
 First Alert’s kitchen fire extinguisher is rated for grease fires and is small in design, making it perfect for storing in the kitchen cabinet.
-It is important that you understand how to use a fire extinguisher before having to use one in the event of an emergency.
+It is also important that you understand how to use a fire extinguisher before having to use one in the event of an emergency.